gabicavalcante/FluEpidemic/README.md

 ## Informations ##

 It was used some tool/framwork to develop this project as:
-* Astah: to make the class diagram
+* Astah: to make the class diagram;
-* LaTeX: to write the repport about the project
+* LaTeX: to write the repport about the project;
 * Maven: to run packages and libraries;
 * JUnit: to make tests;
 * Sonar: to analyze the code;

 If you want to use these tools (free) you can find the maven in https://maven.apache.org the JUnit in http://junit.org and the Sonar in http://www.sonarqube.org .
 Also you can use the free licence for 50 days of Astah in http://astah.net .
 And if you want to write in LaTeX collaborative you can use the website sharelatex.com or https://www.overleaf.com

 As we made everything collaborative we decided to use Git.
 You can find the project in github by the link: http://migre.me/sCi0s to make comments or questions.

 ## Requirements ##